abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map-in-domain-driven-design.md

 ![](/assets/images/article-image-15.jpg)

 *Context Map* is an important part of *Domain Driven Design*.
-It demonstrates the integration points and the flow of data between *Bounded Context*s. *Bounded Context*s is not independent.
+It demonstrates the integration points and the flow of data between *Bounded Context*s. *Bounded Context*s are not independent.
 A system cannot exist without the interaction between its components.
 In this article, I will describe the *Context Map*.

 A *Context Map* defines a relationship between two *Bounded Contexts*.
 The relationship is influenced by the present state of the domain, technical and organizational concerns.